Vaccines and autism: Public opinion

 In December 2020 a poll of 1,115 adults in the United States found 12% of respondents believed there is evidence vaccinations cause autism; 51% believed there is no evidence; and 37% did not know.

 An updated survey, conducted in March 2023, concluded that adults think the MMR health benefits are high/very high, at 72%, and the risk of side effects is low/very low, at 64%.
 There has also been a drop from 2019 in US adults who believe students in schools should be fully vaccinated.
 The 2023 survey showed that a decrease to 70% of US adults agree that children should be vaccinated for school but an increase to 28% believe that it is the parent's right to choose if the child is vaccinated for school.

 Political support in the US

-In March 2025 the United States Department of Health and Human Services, overseen by Kennedy, hired the vaccine critic David Geier to conduct a study on the long-debunked link.
-Geier holds no medical credentials, and according the BBC the idea of "[blaming] rising rates of autism on vaccines ... has been categorically debunked by large scientific studies over many years".
+In March 2025 the United States Department of Health and Human Services, overseen by Robert F. Kennedy Jr., hired the vaccine critic David Geier to conduct a study on the long-debunked link.
+Geier holds no medical credentials, and according to the BBC the idea of "[blaming] rising rates of autism on vaccines ... has been categorically debunked by large scientific studies over many years".

+Under the leadership of Kennedy, an anti-vaccine activist, the CDC website on "Autism and Vaccines" was changed from its earlier September 2025 version to a new version on 19 November 2025.
+The revised webpage makes several false statements, contradicting long-standing scientific evidence that supports the absence of a causal link between childhood vaccines and autism.
+According to CDC staff, required scientific vetting for all public-facing agency webpages was entirely bypassed in this instance.
+As the Wall Street Journal points out, "… no association has been proven between vaccines and autism".
+Also, numerous medical associations and professionals immediately issued statements protesting against the changes, including experts from: the Center for Infectious Disease Research and Policy (CIDRAP); Children's Hospital of Philadelphia; Stanford University School of Medicine; the Texas Children's Hospital Center for Vaccine Development; the American Academy of Pediatrics (AAP); Harvard T.H.
+Chan School of Public Health; and the Autism Science Foundation.